 Windows can then be installed using the \Sources\install.* files.

-- Wpeinit.exe loads network resources and coordinates with networking components like DHCP.
-It also loads a wpeinit unattend XML file if it can find one at X:\Unattend.xml to process settings such as firewall, network and display settings.
+Wpeinit.exe loads network resources and coordinates with networking components like DHCP.
+It also loads a X:\Unattend.xml file (if it exists) to process settings such as firewall, network and display settings.